Punk in Brazil: Early 1980s

 São Paulo also had a thriving post-punk scene in the early 1980s with bands like Agentss, Mercenárias, Ira!, Voluntários da Pátria, Akira S, Fellini, Smack and others playing often around the city.
 Despite sharing political and cultural values, the (hardcore) punk and post-punk bands had little else in common at this point, with wide musical and class gaps separating the two scenes.
 While the self-identified punks were usually teenagers from working class areas who worked as office boys or factory workers, the post-punks were mostly middle class young adults with university educations.
 Bands from the two scenes rarely, if ever, played together on the same bills.
 Among other reasons, because very few venues would let hardcore punk bands play.

 Meanwhile, the scene in Brasília was also growing.
 After the first local band Aborto Elétrico began playing gigs in 1980, other groups emerged, such as Blitx 64 and Plebe Rude.
 However, as the decade went on, most of the Brasília bands drifted towards post-punk and new wave.

 Rio de Janeiro also had a productive punk scene in the early 1980s.
 Started by a gang of skateboarders from the working class Campo Grande district, Rio punk revolved around bands such as Coquetel Molotov, Descarga Suburbana and Eutanásia.

-In 1983, inspired by the urgency of the message in the legendary Grito Suburbano album, the very first punk rock band from Porto Alegre was formed, Pupilas Dilatadas.
-The band stood out for not being entirely influenced by the punk bands of the time and played relatively slow more in tune with bands like PIL or Killing Joke than to hardcore itself.
+In 1984, inspired by the urgency of the message in the legendary Grito Suburbano album, the very first punk rock band from Porto Alegre was formed, Pupilas Dilatadas.
+Notably, the band were not entirely influenced by other Brazilian punk outfits of the time, playing songs with slower tempos, more in tune with bands like Public Image Ltd or Killing Joke than with more hardcore artists.
 Their sound was an original mix of post-punk, California hardcore and experimental sounds.
-Also from the same time period, is the band Lixo Urbano.
-They played traditional punk music inspired by the Sex Pistols and others...
-These two pioneering punk bands are regarded as the starting seeds of the Punk movement in Porto Alegre.
+From the same time period, is the band Lixo Urbano who played traditional punk music inspired by bands like the Sex Pistols.
+These two punk bands are regarded as pioneers of the Punk movement in Porto Alegre.